-Garden leave is a relatively new concept in the US in industries other than financial services, but well-established in the UK and elsewhere in Europe.
-In those jurisdictions, most employment relationships are governed by contract and can only be terminated by notice to the other party (and often only for cause by the employer).
-In contrast, because most US workers are at-will employees, the notice concept is relatively rare except for more senior executives and certain other unique personnel who are employed under an employment contract restricting the parties' termination rights.
+In contrast, reliance on garden leave is well-established in the UK and elsewhere in Europe, where most employment relationships are governed by contract and can only be terminated by notice to the other party (and often only for cause by the employer).
+Because most US workers are at-will employees, the notice concept is relatively rare except for more senior executives and certain other unique personnel who are employed under an employment contract restricting the parties' termination rights.